Danish watchdog faces surge in reports of suspicious money flows

-Banks across the Nordic region are facing increasing scrutiny by regulators after a string of money laundering scandals, including at Danske Bank, Denmark’s biggest lender.
+Banks across the Nordic region are facing increasing scrutiny by regulators after a string of money laundering scandals, including at Danske Bank (DANSKE.CO), Denmark’s biggest lender.

 According to the paper, a quarter of all reports last year were passed along to police or tax authorities for further investigation into potential fraud or terrorism financing.